Union of Random Trees and Applications: Background and notation

-The following theorem, originally from Kirchhoff (see $\cite[\text{p.
-105}]{LP}$) establishes a connection between electrical networks and trees. \begin{theorem} Let $ab$ be an edge in $H$ where $v(b)=0$ and $v(a)$ is such that $\sum_{e \sim a} i(e) = 1$.
-Suppose we choose a spanning tree, $T$, uniformly at random from $H$.
+The following theorem, originally due to Kirchhoff (see $\cite[\text{p.
+105}]{LP}$) establishes a connection between electrical networks and trees.
+Intuitively, the probability that a random spanning tree uses a given edge $ab$ depends on how many other paths there are from $a$ to $b$.
+If there are few other paths from $a$ to $b$, then the current from $a$ to $b$ will be large, and the probability that a random spanning tree contains $ab$ will also be large.
+This motivates the following theorem. \begin{theorem} Let $ab$ be an edge in $H$ where $v(b)=0$ and $v(a)$ is such that $\sum_{ea \in E} i(ea) = 1$.
+Suppose we choose a spanning tree, $T$, uniformly at random from a graph $H$.
 Then